learnbyexample/cli-computing/Files_and_Directories.md

 ```

 * like `cp` command, for single file/directory one can provide a different destination name
+* so, when source and destination has same parent directory, `mv` acts as renaming command

 ```bash
 $ mv backups/bkp_dot_files backups/dot_files